s1120258/job-tracker-backend/docs/DATA_MODEL.md

 # 🗂️ Data Model

-This document describes the core data model for the Job Tracker backend.
+This document describes the core data model for the ResMatch backend.
 It includes an Entity Relationship Diagram (ERD) and a summary of each main table/entity.

 ---